fischermoseley/manta/doc/ethernet_interface.md

 - `udp_port` _(optional)_: The UDP port to communicate over.
 Defaults to 2001.

-Lastly, any additonal arguments provided in the `ethernet` section of the config file will be passed to the LiteEth standalone core generator.
+Lastly, any additional arguments provided in the `ethernet` section of the config file will be passed to the LiteEth standalone core generator.
 As a result, the [examples](https://github.com/enjoy-digital/liteeth/tree/master/examples) provided by LiteEth may be of some service to you if you're bringing up a different FPGA!

 !!! warning "LiteEth doesn't always generate its own `refclk`!"